vonaka/flint/README.md

 - __e__: export latency table for the selected replicas and clients
 - __i__: import latency table from file
 - __q__: quit

-Instead of going through cloudping, flint can be launched with a provided latency table via `-l` command-line option.
-See [latency_table_example.txt][latency] for an example of latency table configuration file.

 [latency]: latency_table_example.txt